AzureADQuickStarts/WebApp-OpenIdConnect-DotNet/active-directory-devquickstarts-webapp.md

 # Web App Sign In & Sign Out with Azure AD

-Azure AD makes it simple and straightforward to outsource your web appís identity management, providing single sign-in and sign-out with only a few lines of code.
-In Asp.NET web apps, you can accomplish this using Microsoftís implementation of the community-driven OWIN middleware included in .NET Framework 4.5.
-Here weíll use OWIN to:
+Azure AD makes it simple and straightforward to outsource your web app‚Äôs identity management, providing single sign-in and sign-out with only a few lines of code.
+In Asp.NET web apps, you can accomplish this using Microsoft‚Äôs implementation of the community-driven OWIN middleware included in .NET Framework 4.5.
+Here we‚Äôll use OWIN to:
 -	Sign the user into the app using Azure AD as the identity provider.
 -	Display some information about the user.
 -	Sign the user out of the app.

-In order to do this, youíll need to:
+In order to do this, you‚Äôll need to:

 1. Register an application with Azure AD
 2. Set up your app to use the OWIN authentication pipeline.
 3. Use OWIN to issue sign-in and sign-out requests to Azure AD.
 4. Print out data about the user.

-To get started, [download the app skeleton](https://github.com/AzureAdSamples/Getting-Started-Tutorials/DotNet/WebApp-OpenIDConnect-DotNet/Skeleton) or [download the completed sample](https://github.com/AzureAdSamples/Getting-Started-Tutorials/DotNet/WebApp-OpenIDConnect-DotNet/Complete).
+To get started, [download the app skeleton](https://github.com/AzureAdQuickStarts/WebApp-OpenIDConnect-DotNet/Skeleton) or [download the completed sample](https://github.com/AzureAdQuickStarts/WebApp-OpenIDConnect-DotNet/Complete).
 You'll also need an Azure AD tenant in which to register your application.
 If you don't have one already, [learn how to get one]().

 ## *1. Register an Application with Azure AD*
 To enable your app to authenticate users, you'll first need to register a new application in your tenant.